HenSch90/SiD/Modul_A (Grundprogramm).md

 is:

-it1: (freispor): sportlich betätigen

-it2: (freikunst): künstlerisch betätigen (zeichnen,  musizieren)

-it3: (freikult): Kulturveranstaltungen besuchen (Konzerte, Theater, Poetry-Slam etc.)

-it4: (freiparty): feiern, auf Partys gehen
+it1: (freikunst): künstlerische oder kulturelle Tätigkeiten

+it2: (freibuch): Bücher lesen

-it5: (freifreu): Freunde treffen
+it5: (freifreu): Freund\*innen treffen

-it6: (freipc): Videospiele, Computer spielen

-it7: (freifimu): Filme/Serien schauen, Musik hören
+it1: (freispor): sportlich aktiv sein

-it8: (freiehr): ehrenamtlich tätig sein
+it8: (freiehr): ehrenamtlich aktiv sein

-it9: (freidiswiss): über wissenschaftliche Themen reden

-it10: (freidispol): über soziale und politische Fragen diskutieren

-it11: (freinix): einfach nichts tun

 st: